mattias-p/linky/README.md

 example_site/path/to/absolute.md:5: NO_FRAG /path/to/other.md#non-existing
 ```

+With --root the ABSOLUTE status tokens have been replaced with more detailed ones.

 ### Dealing with HTTP redirects

 By default linky doesn't follow HTTP redirects.
-This way you're able to know which of your links redirect.
+This way you're able to know which links do redirect.
-Specify the --follow option to make linky follow redirects when resolving links.

-First, let's just examine the links in the example file:

 ```sh
 $ linky --check example_site/path/to/follow.md